-Entries must be made through FilmFreeway.
-If, for some reason, you are unable to pay through these sites, we may accept Paypal payments, made to email@example.com.
+All entries must be made through FilmFreeway, which accepts online payment.
+If, for some reason, you are unable to pay through this website, we will accept Paypal payments, made to firstname.lastname@example.org.

 Please note, if you intend to pay online, Paypal charges 3.4% per transaction, so please add a £1.50 transaction fee to any submissions sent via this method.

-Submissions will not be considered until payment is received in full.
+Submissions will not be accepted until payment is received in full.